National Hansen's Disease Museum (Japan): History

-Fujio Ohtani wrote in a pamphlet "H.I.H.
+Fujio Ohtani wrote in the pamphlet "H.I.H.
 Prince Takamatsu Memorial Museum of Hansen's Disease": Our Museum was conceived as a commemorative undertaking for the Fortieth Anniversary of the Tofu Kyokai Foundation.
 While the construction plans were under way, the Leprosy Prevention Law still existed.
-All the parties involved ardently wished that this new Museum would function in a way to win the public support for abolition of the Law and to show the realities of the thirteen national and three religious associations affiliated Hansen's Disease sanatoria, which were known only to a limited number of people.
+All the parties involved ardently wished that this new Museum would function in a way to win the public support for abolition of the Law and to show the realities of the thirteen national and three religious associations affiliated with Hansen's Disease sanatoria, which were known only to a limited number of people.